polkadot-developers/polkadot-docs/develop/interoperability/xcm-config.md

 ## Introduction

-The [XCM executor](https://paritytech.github.io/polkadot-sdk/master/staging_xcm_executor/index.html){target=\_blank} is a crucial component responsible for interpreting and executing XCM messages with Polkadot SDK-based chains.
+The [XCM executor](https://paritytech.github.io/polkadot-sdk/master/staging_xcm_executor/index.html){target=\_blank} is a crucial component responsible for interpreting and executing XCM messages (XCMs) with Polkadot SDK-based chains.
 It processes and manages XCM instructions, ensuring they are executed correctly and in sequentially.
 Adhering to the Cross-Consensus Virtual Machine (XCVM) specification, the XCM executor can be customized or replaced with an alternative that also complies with the [XCVM standards](https://github.com/polkadot-fellows/xcm-format?tab=readme-ov-file#12-the-xcvm){target=\_blank}.

 The `XcmExecutor` is not a pallet but a struct parameterized by a `Config` trait.
 The `Config` trait is the inner configuration, parameterizing the outer `XcmExecutor<Config>` struct.
 Both configurations are set up within the runtime.